beeware/batavia/docs/intro/faq.rst

 ----------------------------------------------------

-No. `Brython`_ and `Skulpt`_ are full implementations of the Python compiler and interpreter, written in Javascript.
+No. `Brython`_ and `Skulpt`_ are full implementations of the Python compiler and interpreter, written in JavaScript.
 They provide a REPL (an interactive prompt), and you run your Python code through Brython/Skuplt.
 Batavia doesn't contain the compilation tools - you ship pre-compiled bytecode to the browser, and that bytecode is executed in a browser-side virtual machine.

-`PyPy.js`_ is a very similar idea, except that instead of being a clean implementation of the Python virtual machine, it uses Emscripten to compile PyPy source code into Javascript (or the asm.js subset).
+`PyPy.js`_ is a very similar idea, except that instead of being a clean implementation of the Python virtual machine, it uses Emscripten to compile PyPy source code into JavaScript (or the asm.js subset).

 The biggest advantage of the Batavia approach is size.
 By only implementing the virtual machine, Batavia weighs in at around 400kB; this can be trimmed